Updated: May 26, 2023, at 11:16 a.m.

 A lot of what we see in the media paints a picture that drinking alcohol and drug use is fun.
 The reality is that this propaganda could lead to risky behaviors like underage drinking and drug use that could result in negative health and social consequences.

-Drug use by teens and young adults is also a frequent storyline in many popular TV shows.
+Teen substance use is also a frequent storyline in many popular TV shows.
 Streaming services like “Netflix” and “HBO Max” report billions of watch hours dedicated to dramas and science-fiction thrillers that are centered around teenage social issues like sports, relationships, sexuality and mental health.

 We’ve picked out five of the most popular TV shows that have highlighted teen substance use.
 It’s important to show the different social settings that can lead teenagers to use drugs or alcohol.
 In many cases, people who develop an addiction can recover with the proper care and treatment options.